 What Is a 3D Printed Multi-Hole Prototype?

-UN 3D printed multi-hole prototype is a test version of a product (PER ESEMPIO., a handheld device, automotive component) with multiple pre-designed holes, created using additive manufacturing.
-Unlike traditional prototyping—where holes are drilled Dopo stampa (risking cracks or misalignment)—3D printing builds the part and its holes layer by layer, in a single process.
+UN 3D printed multi-hole prototype is a test version of a product (per esempio., a handheld device, automotive component) with multiple pre-designed holes, created using additive manufacturing.
+Unlike traditional prototyping—where holes are drilled after printing (risking cracks or misalignment)—3D printing builds the part and its holes layer by layer, in a single process.

 Think of it like a Lego set with pre-made pegs: instead of drilling holes in Lego bricks to connect them (which breaks the brick), the holes are built-in, letting you assemble instantly.
-Per prototipi, this means holes are accurate, coerente, and ready to use—no extra work needed.
+For prototypes, this means holes are accurate, coerente, and ready to use—no extra work needed.

 These prototypes are ideal for parts that rely on holes for: